SystemsApproach/sdn/access.rst

 homes, businesses, and mobile devices to the Internet have evolved independently from the rest of the Internet.
-This evolution, which has spanned decades, started with support for circuit-based voice communication and then incrementally added support for IP-based data.
+This evolution, which has spanned decades, started with support for circuit-based voice communication and then incrementally added support for IP-based data communication.
 The end result is a baroque collection of purpose-built devices that look quite unfamiliar to anyone that understands how to build a network out of a collection of L2/L3 ethernet switches.

 But this makes the access network fertile ground for SDN, and the introduction of disaggregation, commodity hardware, and cloud-based